-Linn County Public Health offers financial incentives to help eligible homeowners upgrade to cleaner-burning, more energy efficient heating appliances and technologies.
+Linn County Public Health (LCPH) offers financial incentives to help eligible homeowners upgrade to cleaner-burning, energy-efficient heating appliances, and technologies.

 Residential wood heaters emit pollutants that can worsen indoor and outdoor air quality and cause health problems.
 Those with lung and/or heart conditions, children, and older adults are especially vulnerable.

-New wood stoves that use wood, natural gas, or pellets for fuel are more efficient and subject to EPA regulations to control emissions.
-A stove purchased today is cleaner-burning and releases fewer harmful air pollutants and carcinogens.
+New appliances that use wood, electricity, geothermal, or natural gas for fuel are more efficient and subject to EPA regulations to control emissions.

 The wood-burning appliance change-out program will:

 Reduce creosote build-up in the chimney and reduce the risk of fire

 Improve family lung health by reducing indoor air pollution

 Support the local economy